Louis Barnett (chocolatier)

-Louis is now an active motivational speaker and business consultant.
+He left school at the age of 11 because of learning difficulties and was later diagnosed with dyslexia, dyspraxia, dyscalculia, and autism.
+His parents continued his education through homeschooling.
+He now works as a business consultant.

 Early life and education

 Louis Barnett was raised by his parents Phil and Mary Barnett in the village of Kinver, Staffordshire.
 Besides his work as a chocolatier, he is a champagne connoisseur and an amateur photographer.

 Throughout school, Barnett struggled to meet the teachers' expectations.
 They were satisfied with his vocabulary and general knowledge, but they focused on his weak points like maths and written work.

 Because other children didn't understand him, he would get into fights and be the target of bullying.
 At the age of 11, after just six weeks of secondary school, his parents took him out of the regular schooling system and gave him a vocational homeschooling program.
+He was diagnosed the same year with dyslexia, dyspraxia, dyscalculia, and autism.

-His problems were later discovered to be caused by dyslexia and developmental coordination disorder.
-His parents hired a tutor (Jan) who helped with his studies, but was also encouraged, by his parents to follow his interests.
+His parents hired a tutor (Jan) who helped with his studies, but was also encouraged by his parents to follow his interests.
 He decided to learn about chocolate and champagne.
 He has since taken up fencing to improve his coordination (which is affected by developmental coordination disorder).

-Career

 After a falconry experience day, Barnett spent 18 months working as a volunteer at a falconry centre.
 He started out cleaning and gardening, but was eventually trusted to fly the birds of prey in shows and corporate events.
-His experience resulted in the permission to keep his pet African eagle owl Jewl.
+His experience resulted in the permission to keep his pet African eagle owl Jewell.
 One day he bought a book titled "Belgian Chocolate Cakes and Chocolate" from a nearby garden centre.
-He started by making chocolate mousse and cakes, but eventually he focused on making chocolates and he became the youngest person to go on a course (and get certified) at the Banbury branch of the prestigious Callebaut Chocolate Academy. and he also works as a public speaker.
+He started by making chocolate mousse and cakes, but eventually he focused on making chocolates and he became the youngest person to go on a course (and get certified) at the Banbury branch of the prestigious Callebaut Chocolate Academy.
+In 2008, he started his work as a public speaker.

+Career

+As of 2021, Barnett was a full-time business consultant and public speaker since 2015.